abilandz/PH8124/Lecture_7/Lecture_7.md

 [3]-  Done                    sleep 30s
 ```

-To conclude this section, we remark that one very important process is always listed in the output of **top** command and is called **init**.
+To conclude this section, we remark that one very important process is always listed in the output of the **top** command and is called **init**.
 The process **init** is the grandfather of all processes on the system because all other processes run under it.
 Every process can be traced back to **init**, and it always has a PID of 1.

 **Moving job execution from background to foreground, and vice versa**

 We have already seen how the job execution can be sent to the background by appending the special character ```&``` to the command input.
-The similar functionality can be achieved with the **Bash** built-in command **bg**, only the syntax and typical use cases are slightly different.
+A similar functionality can be achieved with the **Bash** built-in command **bg**, only the syntax and typical use cases are slightly different.
 Typically, the command **bg** is used after the job was started in the foreground, but then for one reason or another, we need to regain control over the terminal in order to do something else.
-The trivial solution is to terminate the running job, and then restart it later from scratch.
+The trivial solution is to terminate the running job and then restart it later from scratch.
 But there is a more elegant and efficient solution, which amounts to the following two generic steps:

 1. Suspend the foreground job with ```Ctrl+Z```
-2. Resume (not restart!) the suspended job in the background with **bg** command
+2. Resume (not restart!) the suspended job in the background with the **bg** command

-This is best illustrated with the concrete example.
+This is best illustrated with a concrete example.
 Imagine that we have started in the foreground the following command (we stress out again that the following discussion applies to any other command, **sleep** is used only because of its simplicity!):

 ```bash
 sleep 10m
 ```

 Now the terminal is blocked for 10 minutes because the command **sleep** is running in the foreground.
 We can, however, suspend the execution of the command **sleep** by pressing ```Ctrl+Z``` and regain control of the terminal.
-After we have regained the control over the terminal, we can start executing other commands.
-In the meanwhile, the suspended command does not do anything:
+After we have regained control over the terminal, we can start executing other commands.
+In meanwhile, the suspended command does not do anything:

 ```bash
 $ jobs -l
 [2]+    15 Stopped                 sleep 10m
 ```

-After pressing ```Ctrl+Z``` the job was not killed or terminated, it was suspended.
+After pressing ```Ctrl+Z```, the job was not killed or terminated, it was suspended.
 The job remains in exactly the same state as it was at the time of the suspension.
 The suspended job does literally nothing, it is on hold until its execution is resumed.
 From the user's perspective, the execution of this job appears to be paused.
 In the output of command **jobs -l** the state description 'Stopped' is a bit misleading, and 'Paused' or even 'Frozen' would be a much better word to describe the state of the job after we suspended it with ```Ctrl+Z```.
 The suspended job will no longer use any CPU,  but it will, however, still claim the same amount of RAM.
-This last fact implies that we can re-start it anytime later and it will continue where it stopped.
+This last fact implies that we can restart it anytime later, and it will continue where it stopped.

 To restart the suspended job in the background, we can use the following generic syntax: